jhyang0223/Bachelor-Thesis/README.md

 ### System Functional Block Diagram
 ![System Functional Block Diagram](https://user-images.githubusercontent.com/44808660/189515052-2035c884-06cc-4057-8b93-37118d70e423.png)

-We implemented orange blocks in System Functional Block Diagram
+We implemented orange blocks in System Functional Block Diagram except for the Radius server.
+In the operation of our system, it worked without a Radius server.
+But the professor said it should be implemented later.
 ## Experiment and Result
 Theoretically, our CC1310 settings enabled communication at 500 kbps.
 However, as a result of running the benchmark app with a connected smartphone, it only came out at a speed of 40 to 70 kbps.
 This is because the network control packet is not appropriately controlled and is transmitted and received through RF communication.